Contents

 For many, taking the full maintenance dose at one time is convenient, especially when timed with a workout or meal.

 Did you know?
-The International Society of Sports Nutrition on Creatine (ISSN) position statement on optimal creatine levels asserts the most effective plan is to take 5 g of creatine monohydrate (or about 0.3 g/kg body weight) four times daily for 5–7 days.
-Then, 3-5 g/day to maintain stores of creatine.(8)
+The International Society of Sports Nutrition on Creatine (ISSN) position statement on optimal creatine levels asserts the most effective plan is to take 5 g of creatine monohydrate four times daily for 5–7 days.
+Then, 3-5 g/day to maintain stores of creatine.
+[8]

-What about dietary creatine?
+What about Dietary Creatine?

-Considering how often to take creatine supplements is half the battle.
 You can also pay more attention to consuming creatine-rich foods.
-Dietary creatine intake from foods and taking creatine supplements can help the consistent muscle loading that yields the best exercise performance, muscle mass and body composition results.
+Dietary creatine intake from foods and taking creatine dietary supplements can help the consistent muscle loading that yields the best exercise performance, muscle mass and body composition results.

 Red meats such as beef, pork, and lamb are excellent sources, containing about 1-2 grams of creatine per pound.
 Fish, particularly herring, salmon, and tuna, also offer a significant amount of creatine, ranging from 1 to 4.5 grams per pound.
 Poultry like chicken and turkey provides a moderate amount, roughly 0.5 grams per pound.